julioalcantara/e-commerce/README.md

 heroku open
 ```

-This will open up our browser and take us to our newly deployed Heroku project!
+This will open up our browser and take you to your newly deployed Heroku project!

+If you want to build this application step by step there is a course on Udemy.
+Click [here](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) to go to the course.